google/flight-lab/ui/README.md

 npm start
 ```

-## Deployment the notification cloud function
+## Deploying the notification cloud function

 1. Init the app using firebase CLI.
 1. Update the CONTACT_EMAIL in `/functions/index.js`.